Approved changes to climate-related disclosure requirements in Australia

 Entities must include all 15 categories referenced in the GHG Protocol when measuring the absolute gross Scope 3 GHG emissions generated during the reporting period.

-AASB S2 requires additional disclosures about Category 15 Scope 3 GHG emissions for entities whose activities include asset management, commercial banking and insurance, including splitting them down into the Scope 1, Scope 2 and Scope 3 emissions of related investees and borrowers.
+AASB S2 requires additional disclosures about Category 15 Scope 3 GHG emissions for entities whose activities include asset management, commercial banking, and insurance, including breaking them down into the Scope 1, Scope 2, and Scope 3 emissions of related investees and borrowers.

 The Basis for Conclusions to IFRS S2, paragraphs BC127-BC129, notes that disclosure of GHG emissions relating to derivatives, facilitated emissions and insurance-associated emissions is not required.
 However, there is a potential conflict with the requirement in paragraph 29(a)(i)(3) to measure the absolute gross Scope 3 emissions, including Category 15 emissions.
 Paragraph 29(a)(i)(3) is silent on whether derivatives and facilitated and insurance-associated emissions must be included or excluded when measuring Scope 3 Category 15 GHG emissions.

-The amendment tidies up the inconsistency described above for entities involved in asset management, commercial banking and insurance activities.
+The amendment addresses the inconsistency described above for entities involved in asset management, commercial banking, and insurance activities.

-Firstly, they will measure and disclose the gross absolute Scope 3 Category 15 emissions under paragraph 29(a)(i)(3) by:
+Firstly, entities will be able to measure and disclose the gross absolute Scope 3 Category 15 emissions under paragraph 29(a)(i)(3) by:

-Secondly, they clarify that the additional disaggregated disclosures about investees’ emissions in Category 15 Scope 3 GHG emissions are limited to only financed emissions.
+Secondly, the amendments clarify that the additional disaggregated disclosures about investees’ emissions in Category 15, Scope 3 GHG emissions, are limited to only financed emissions.

-Entities will also have to disclose which industry-classification system they used to disaggregate financed emissions, and if not GICS, the basis for selecting that system.
+Entities will also have to disclose which industry-classification system they used to disaggregate financed emissions, as well as provide information for users to understand how the classification system chosen fulfils the above requirements.

 More information